About CAEP Annual Reporting

 Data Source: NCDPI Employment Data

-Note: This map includes UNC graduates who serve in teaching, student service or administrative roles in an NC Public School as of May 2021.
-The data may include BA, MAT (Master of Arts in Teaching), MEDX, MSA, MED School Counseling and other degree completers.
+Note: This map includes UNC graduates who serve in teaching, student service or administrative roles in an NC Public School as of April 2024.
+The data may include BA, MAT, MEDX, MSA, MED School Counseling, and other degree completers.

 Back to Top